 Oregon Jewish Museum and Center for Holocaust Education

-The Oregon Jewish Museum and Center for Holocaust Education explores the legacy of the Jewish experience in Oregon, teaches the universal lessons of the Holocaust, and provides opportunities for intercultural conversation.
-OJMCHE challenges our visitors to resist indifference and discrimination and to envision a just and inclusive world.
+The Oregon Jewish Museum and Center for Holocaust Education (OJMCHE) explores the legacy of the Jewish experience in Oregon, teaches the enduring and universal relevance of the Holocaust, and provides opportunities for intercultural conversations.

 Bottom Line for Portland

-OJMCHE provides space for the community to discuss complex topics and respectfully explore various perspectives within our diverse audiences.
+OJMCHE and the Oregon Holocaust Memorial, provide space for the community to discuss complex topics and respectfully explore various perspectives within our diverse audiences.
 We educate visitors about the Holocaust and other genocides, connect the Jewish experience to larger issues of diversity and discrimination against religious, ethnic, and cultural minorities, and provide tools to study the past as a way to understand the present and to explore the future.
-Virtual programs – often in partnership with other organizations –respond to current issues: programs about antisemitism, Asian and Black discrimination, racism and law enforcement, debate over pioneer statues and memorials, and civil rights are at the forefront of our offerings.
-In these unprecedented times, OJMCHE’s role is to uncover the historical roots of institutionalized racism and to provide a forum in which to interrogate that history.
+In June 2023 the museum debuted its expanded galleries and a new core exhibition Human Rights After the Holocaust, that enhances OJMCHE’s power to accomplish its mission “to teach the universal lessons of the Holocaust,” by including today’s experience of hate, racism, discrimination, and persecution.

 Diversity, Equity, and Inclusion